 Your mediation is confidential.
 What happens in the mediation cannot be used in litigation of the matters discussed in mediation.
 Mediation is voluntary.
 Your mediator(s) are neutral third-parties with no authority to decide any issues or make you agree to anything in the mediation.
 Your mediator may have many possible solutions for you to choose from that you may not have considered.

 Our approach is designed to make the mediation process as helpful and efficient as possible.
 In keeping with the Court’s process, you’ll start with getting a good picture of what’s so right now.
 What are your assets?
 What are your debts?
 What are each of your incomes and expenses?
 What are your children’s schedules with each of you?
 This is the kind of background work that’s part of every divorce.
-It really helps to get as much of the background work done before the mediation but we can do it during the mediation if you prefer.
+It really helps to get as much of the background work done before the mediation but it can be done during the mediation if you prefer.

 The first step is to work on the google spreadsheet you will receive.
 It asks for the information that only the two of you have.
 We will provide all the email and phone support you want to help you complete the spreadsheet and try and get your questions answered so you are prepared for mediation.

-The third step is in-person mediation.
+The third step is often a video conference and/or in-person mediation.
 By going through the first two steps we’ve narrowed down what is left to discuss in mediation such that it is focused and fast.
 Phone and/or video conference mediation may be particularly helpful if one party now lives out-of-town, etc.

 We’ve found this methodology dramatically shortens the time it takes to complete the entire mediation process.